snaveenkpndevops/Helm_Chart_MEAN_Stack_App/Readme.md

-## Automate helm CI/CD using Github Action:
+## Automate helm CI/CD using Github Action in minikube:

-For the Helm CI/CD Automation project, please refer to the `Automate_helm_CICD_Readme.md` file.
+For the Helm CI/CD Automation project, please refer to the `Automate_helm_CICD_Minikube_Readme.md` file.